-Hawaii health officials today reported 120 new coronavirus infections statewide — the same number of cases recorded on Christmas Day, bringing the total since the start of the pandemic to 20,888 cases.
+Hawaii health officials today reported 120 new coronavirus infections statewide, bringing the total since the start of the pandemic to 20,769 cases.

 The state’s official coronavirus-related death toll remains at 285 with no new deaths reported today.

-Today’s new statewide infection cases reported by the Health Department include 84 on Oahu, 20 on Maui, three on the Big Island, three on Kauai, and 10 Hawaii residents diagnosed outside of the state, officials said.
-As a result of updated information, one Hawaii island case was recategorized to Oahu and one Oahu case was removed from the counts.
+Today’s new statewide infection cases reported by the Health Department include 95 on Oahu, 17 on Maui, eight on the Big Island and none on Kauai, officials said.
+As a result of updated information, one Oahu case was removed from the counts.

-Hawaii health officials said that of the state’s total infection count, 1,687 cases were considered to be active.
+Hawaii health officials said that of the state’s total infection count, 1,773 cases were considered to be active.
 Health officials say they consider infections reported in the past 14 days to be a “proxy number for active cases.”
-The number of active cases in the state decreased by 46 today.
+The number of active cases in the state rose by 40 today.

-Of all the confirmed Hawaii infection cases, 1,445 have required hospitalizations, with three new hospitalizations reported today by state health officials.
+Of all the confirmed Hawaii infection cases, 1,442 have required hospitalizations, with six hospitalizations reported today by state health officials.

 Three hospitalizations in the statewide count are Hawaii residents who were diagnosed and treated outside the state.
-Of the 1,442 hospitalizations within the state, 1,271 have been on Oahu, 86 on the Big Island, 72 on Maui, seven on Kauai, five on Lanai and one on Molokai.
+Of the 1,439 hospitalizations within the state, 1,268 have been on Oahu, 86 on the Big Island, 72 on Maui, seven on Kauai, five on Lanai, and one on Molokai.

 According to the latest information from the department’s Hawaii COVID-19 data dashboard, a total of 73 patients with the virus were in Hawaii hospitals as of 8:30 a.m.
 Thursday, with 13 in intensive care units and 12 on ventilators.